March 13, 2013

 Torlakson's proposal is one of 12 that were in his January report to the Governor and Legislature—Recommendations for Transitioning California to a Future Assessment System—that would fundamentally change the state's student assessment system, replacing the paper-and-pencil based STAR Program assessments with computerized assessments developed by the Smarter Balanced Assessment Consortium starting in the 2014‒15 school year.
 The state's existing STAR Program assessments are scheduled to sunset July 1, 2014.

-Recommendations for Transitioning California to a Future Assessment System can be found on the Statewide Pupil Assessment System Web page.
+Recommendations for Transitioning California to a Future Assessment System can be found on the Assessment and Accountability Web page.
 More information on California's efforts to implement the Common Core State Standards can be found on the California Department of Education's Common Core State Standards Web page.

 Standardized Testing and Reporting (STAR) Program